Buying a New Home or Property in Ireland

 - Planning Applications in the local area

-You may wish also to check out this online service to view what information is available there regarding matters such as flooding, census and other information which may be of assistance if it covers the area where you intend to purchase.
+You may wish also to check out this online service to view what information is available there regarding matters such as flooding, census, and other information that may be of assistance if it covers the area where you intend to purchase.

 4. Contracts for Sale

 Once we receive the Contracts, we will contact you and when your written loan approval is to hand, we will make an appointment for you to attend this office for the purpose of executing Contracts for Sale and payment of the balance deposit.

 When the contracts and balance deposit are returned to the builder’s solicitors the agreement to purchase is binding and it is a matter of waiting until the house is completed.

 Standard contracts for new houses do not specify completion dates and provide for the house to be completed within 18 months of signing and thus any indication of completion given is an estimate only.